opencv/opencv-python/README.md

 ### Manylinux wheels

-Linux wheels are built using [manylinux](https://github.com/pypa/python-manylinux-demo).
+Linux wheels are built using [manylinux2014](https://github.com/pypa/manylinux).
 These wheels should work out of the box for most of the distros (which use GNU C standard library) out there since they are built against an old version of glibc.

-The default ``manylinux`` images have been extended with some OpenCV dependencies.
+The default ``manylinux2014`` images have been extended with some OpenCV dependencies.
 See [Docker folder](https://github.com/skvark/opencv-python/tree/master/docker) for more info.

 ### Supported Python versions

-Python 3.x releases are provided for officially supported versions (not in EOL).
+Python 3.x compatible pre-built wheels are provided for the officially supported Python versions (not in EOL):

-Currently, builds for following Python versions are provided:

-- 3.5 (EOL in 2020-09-13, builds for 3.5 will not be provided after this)
 - 3.6
 - 3.7
 - 3.8